eharmon/rom_fiend/README.md

     - Driver functions have approximated data lengths as these are difficult to compute automatically.
 - Extended DeclROM
-    - Board definitions in Universal System ROMs after the PowerBook 160.
+    - Built-in peripheral definitions in Universal System ROMs after the PowerBook 160 and before a later PowerPC device.
     - This is a superset of the normal DeclROM, allowing for multiple data directories to be defined which are selected from on system boot.
     - Supports the same data types as regular DeclROMs.
 - System ROM Header
-    - Basic informtion about the System ROM.
+    - Basic information about the System ROM.
 Supported for all System ROMs from the 128k to the final Old World ROMs.
 - System ROM Resources
     - Toolbox resources including cursors, sounds, drivers, and some device support definitions.